wardjl/x-bookmark-search/README.md

 ## Credit to Forked Project

 This project was heavily inspired by and built upon the functionality provided by the [bookmarks-wrapped](https://github.com/sahil-lalani/bookmarks-wrapped) project by [Sahil Lalani](https://github.com/sahil-lalani).
-Much of the core functionality, including bookmark processing and search mechanisms, was adapted from this excellent work.
-Special thanks to Sahil Lalani for laying the foundation.
+Much of the core functionality, including bookmark processing, was adapted from his work.
+Special thanks to Sahil for laying the foundation.

 ## Development